Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_omm/guide.en-gb.md

 > [!warning]
 >
-> If you are migrating an account that has features the destination account does not have, you will need to save the items that cannot be migrated by OMM yourself.
+> If you are migrating an account that has features the destination account does not have, you will need to save the items that cannot be migrated by OMM.
 To help you, refer to our guide "[Manually Migrating Your Email Address](/pages/web_cloud/email_and_collaborative_solutions/migrating/manual_email_migration)".

 Once the source and destination account settings are completed, click on:

-- `Migrate and add another account`{.action} if you want to add another migration to your project's list
+- `Migrate and add another account`{.action} if you want to add another migration to your project's list.
 - `Migrate my account`{.action} to launch the configured migration and return to the project homepage.

 ### Migrate via a connection to an OVHcloud customer account <a name="sso-migration"></a>